 What Types of SEO Content Can You Create?

-The simplest answer is: any assets that Google includes in the search results.
+The simplest answer: any asset that Google includes in the search results.
 But to be more specific, the most common SEO-driven content types include:

-• Tutorials that offer a potential to appear in the Answer Box
+- Tutorials that have the potential to appear in the Answer Box

-Now that you know what types of content you can create and optimize over time, let's finally learn how to write content for SEO.
+Now that you know the different content types to include in your digital marketing strategy, let's dig into how to write content for SEO.

 How to Write Authoritative SEO Content

-Google writes in their Search Quality Guidelines E-A-T, which is a factor in their algorithm, that points to Authoritativeness in your content.
+Google's Search Quality Guidelines E-E-A-T highlights the importance of Authoritativeness in your content.
 This guide focuses on how to evaluate a website for disinformation about products or services and display distrustful content.

 E - Expertise:

-• Attribute posts to an author and make sure their bio describes their expertise
+- Attribute posts to an author and make sure their bio describes their experience

 A - Authoritativeness: